stefanzweifel/laravel-stats/README.md

 ### Installing

 The easiest way to install the package is by using composer.
 The package requires PHP 7.3, Laravel 7.0 or higher or Lumen 7.0 or higher.
+Due to version conflicts, `stats` can't be installed in Laravel 7 projects which are running with phpunit 8.
+Phpunit 9 is required.

 ```shell
 composer require "wnx/laravel-stats" --dev